 More regulations lead to global concerns.

 While food scares may inspire more quality-conscious consumers, they can also trigger greater regulation.
-In fact, the top five concerns of survey participants are regulatory and range from environmental to employee health care regulations.
+In fact, the top five concerns of survey participants are regulatory:

-In the U.S., it is unclear if the proposed rules under the Food Safety Modernization Act are enforceable—leaving some executives to wonder if they need to comply.
+In the United States, it is unclear if the proposed rules intended to improve food safety and supply chain traceability under the Food Safety Modernization Act are enforceable—leaving some executives to wonder if they need to comply.

 “Most of our clients have programs in place, and they’re trying to make adjustments so their programs comply with the rules,” says Manning.
-But, considering that Congress hasn’t provided funding yet, many companies are doubtful it will be fully enforced and therefore do not expect much of an immediate impact, he adds.
+“But there are others who look at it and say, ‘Well, Congress hasn’t funded it yet, so they may not be able to enforce it.’
+This means that many companies do not expect much impact, especially given U.S. budget deficits and cost-cutting.”

 Actionable insight: Actively review the impact of new regulations like the health care reform at state and federal levels to get favorable tax positions.
 Get a clear picture of your opportunities for business incentives and take advantage of them.

-Premium, healthy options top 2013 food and bev trends.
+Premium, healthy options top 2013 food and beverage trends.

-The surge of GMO products and the resulting backlash highlight how quickly the food and beverage sector evolves.
-This year’s top five food trends are Premium/luxury, Healthy/nutritious, Locally sourced, Sustainably produced, and Convenience.
+The surge of GMO products and the resulting backlash highlight how quickly the food and beverage sector evolves, as entrepreneurs emerge to satisfy changing consumer demands and larger players look to acquire entrepreneurs and their newfound markets.
+This year’s top five food trends are:

 Actionable insight: Conduct research on product category growth rates that incorporate demographic, market and competitive factors.
 Consider opportunities within the context of firms’ abilities to invest and assume risk.